-Jerry Falwell has criticized pornography, saying sex is reserved for heterosexual married couples, to be used only in accordance with God’s will (more specifically, to both solidify the emotional bonds between the man and his lawfully wedded wife, and to help propagate the human race).
+Jerry Falwell has criticised pornography, saying sex is reserved for heterosexual married couples, to be used only in accordance with God’s will (more specifically, to both solidify the emotional bonds between the man and his lawfully wedded wife, and to help propagate the human race).

 Pornography is directly opposed to the very heart of Islamic teachings; Sharia emphasises the guarding of one’s private parts, instructs lowering of gazes, and recommends the maintaining of modesty.
 It’s seen as a fundamentally destructive force to eradicate from one’s life and from society.
 Which just goes to show that people tie themselves up into knots as a result of religion.

-Pornography does nothing for me, for obvious reasons, but it does a lot for many people.
+Pornography does nothing for me, but it does a lot for many people.
 Effective discussions around sexuality and good sexual health means that there’s a place for a discussion around pornography as well.
 If we are going to acknowledge that pornography will always exist, and that we have a responsibility to making sure that we see others as having sexual rights over their own bodies, then pornography can be a healthy outlet.